Straight Faced: Early years

 Grossman dubbed the reconstituted group Straight Faced.
 The group played its first shows in early 1993 and quickly released Self Will Run Riot, a five song 7", after being approached by Bob Becker of Fearless Records at their second show.
 At this time, Stewart was asked to leave the band.
 He was replaced soon after by Damon Beard, who had been playing with Polentz and Louis in Adverse Reality.
 Straight Faced recorded their first full length, Guilty, and released it with Lethal Records, but due to the lack of a signed contract, quickly took the recording to Bob Becker to release on Fearless.
 They returned to the studio to record Broken in 1996 before setting off on their first European tour, a 7-week stint opening for their friends, Ignite.

 Epitaph Years

 After Grossman and Marrs’ departure in 1997, the group enlisted David Tonic and Kevin Norton and signed with Epitaph Records to release Conditioned, their third LP.
 Following this, Kevin Norton left the group.
 Damon Beard filled in on bass until also deciding to leave the band a short time later.
 Beard was then ultimately replaced by Jeff Hibben.
 A fourth full-length, Pulling Teeth, was released on Epitaph in 2000 before the group disbanded some time thereafter.
+The album was described by AllMusic as "very much a product of the alternative metal scene of 2000 -- and it's an exciting one at that."